mpld3/mpld3/doc/faq.rst

 - **Why does IPython notebook freeze when I run an mpld3 example?**

   Short answer: This most often happens when someone uses :func:`mpld3.show` within the IPython notebook.
-Use :func:`mpld3.display` or :func:`mpld3.enable_notebook` when using mpld3 with IPython notebook.
+Instead, you should use :func:`mpld3.display` or :func:`mpld3.enable_notebook`.
 See the :ref:`quickstart-guide` for a description of the various mpld3 functions.

   Long answer: like matplotlib's :func:`plt.show` function, :func:`mpld3.show` does not play well with the IPython notebook. :func:`mpld3.show` generates an html representation of a figure, then launches a local web server and attempts to open a browser page to display it.
 This behavior is nice when running a stand-alone script, but is generally not what you want within the IPython notebook, which is already in a browser window!
+Try :func:`mpld3.display` or :func:`mpld3.enable_notebook` instead; these are specifically designed for embedding figures within the IPython notebook.

+  If you accidentally use :func:`mpld3.show` within the notebook, you will have to interrupt the kernel (Kernel->Interrupt) to be able to continue.

 - **I'm using SSL to have a secure connection and/or make a remote IPython notebook play nice with Windows 8.
 How do I get mpld3 to work?**